Kaptento/proyek-PWL-11TKJ2/README.md

 🤝 Contributing

-We welcome contributions from anyone who wants to improve Blog Spot.
+We welcome contributions from anyone who wants to improve Blogspot.
 Contributions can include bug fixes, adding new features, enhancing documentation, or improving the overall design.

 How to Contribute